Single-Season Tigers Home Run Leaders: Top 22

 He finished with a flourish by posting a 1.316 OPS with 16 homers and 39 RBI.
 To provide some perspective here, in the three months prior (June through August), Greenberg hit 17 home runs with 60 RBI.

-Here’s what the rest of the top-22 Tigers single-season home run leaders looks like at the moment:
+Here’s what the rest of the top 22 Tigers single-season home run leaders look like at the moment:

 • Cecil Fielder, 1991: 44 home runs